Trophime/hifimagnet.paraview/README.md

 - [ ] Create Contour (see pv-contour.py)
 - [ ] Support for tensor
 - [ ] Create developed view of cylinder slice (see https://discourse.paraview.org/t/how-to-create-a-developed-view-of-a-cylinder-slice/14569, https://www.kitware.com/paraviews-python-programmable-filters-in-geophysics/, https://www.kitware.com/dataset-resampling-filters/)
-- [ ] Compute spherical harmonics from Sphere slice ?
+- [ ] Compute spherical harmonics from Sphere slice ? see shtools?
 - [ ] Create fieldunits, ignored_keys from json
 - [ ] Add tools to read:write:add to fieldunits json
 - [ ] Create a CLI for post-processing operations by loading a json
 - [ ] Run in client/server mode

+- Open Questions:
+  - How to discard matplotlib plots when line is not in insert?
+  - Add statics per matplotlib?

 <!-- example with pvpython and pvbatch
 connect with server?